The Partnership Process

 Coastal America National Coordinating Office

 Coastal America's national office supports and coordinates the resources and expertise of federal agencies, Coastal Ecosystem Learning Centers, and corporate partners.
-The National Office Staff consists of environmental professionals drawn from a variety of federal agencies, including the National Oceanographic & Atmospheric Administration, Department of Agriculture, Department of the Interior, Environmental Protection Agency and US Corps of Engineers.
+The National Office Staff consists of environmental professionals drawn from a variety of federal agencies, including the National Oceanic & Atmospheric Administration, Department of Agriculture, Department of the Interior, Environmental Protection Agency and US Army Corps of Engineers.
 They bring a depth of experience and knowledge to the partnership including marine science, marine conservation, public involvement, collaboration, climate change adaptation, training and project management.

 Coastal America Regional Teams